devxm/MED263-Tutorial/README.md

 # MED263-Tutorial

+## Google Colab
+### Please ensure that you can use Google Colab.
+If there are issues opening the notebook on your UCSD account, please try using your personal gmail account.
+The python script can be accessed using the following link: https://colab.research.google.com/drive/1TjY3m1oxA3KqIoFQn0ArR5alS79DXgAQ?usp=sharing.

 ## Data
 ### The data can be downloaded through the following link: https://www.10xgenomics.com/datasets/human-breast-cancer-ductal-carcinoma-in-situ-invasive-carcinoma-ffpe-1-standard-1-3-0.
 Note that you will have to make a 10x Genomics account.
 The following files need to be downloaded from the link: